Windmills of South Africa 🌍

 Onze Molen was built about 1801 and worked by wind through to the early 20th century.
 The sails, roof and machinery were removed at some time, and according to tradition the structure was used as a horse mill.
 In 1984 a restoration was undertaken by the Natal Building Society - I assume at the same time as an estate of luxury houses was built around it.
 The estate includes a road called "James Walton", in tribute to the leading expert on South African mills.

-The restoration included the reinstallation of machinery, but the mill is not operable.
+The restoration work included the reinstallation of some machinery, but did not strive for historical accuracy, and the mill was not returned to working order.

 Flickr images are copyright their individual photographers.